cotica/reddit_classifier/README.md

 Ultimately our classes were distributed pretty evenly.

-Based on our accuracy score, the model was 70% accurate at predicting the right class; which is bettre than the 50/50 baseline shot, since we did not really have a strong majority class to start out.
+Based on our accuracy score, the model was 69% accurate at predicting the right class; which is better than the 50/50 baseline shot, since we did not really have a strong majority class to start out.
 We think that the random forest model had decent predictive power, but ultimately, our topics are just too similar for this model to predict very well.

 For our game of trivia, fun may be the more important factor than model accuracy, and this is not a model worthy of production.